 Charcot-Marie-Tooth (CMT) disease, also known as hereditary motor and sensory neuropathy (HMSN), is the most commonly inherited neuropathy of lower motor (to a lesser degree sensory) neurons.

 Signs and symptoms usually become first evident in childhood.
-Typically this starts in the lower limbs with weakness, atrophy and deformity, and later affects the upper limbs.
-It rarely involves the more proximal musculature and rarely involves the cranial nerves.
-Sensory changes are present but usually to a lesser degree.
+Typically, this starts in the lower limbs with weakness, atrophy and deformity, and later affects the upper limbs.
+It rarely involves the more proximal musculature or the cranial nerves.
+Sensory changes are present but usually to a lesser degree 5.

-It is not a single condition, but a cluster of heterogeneous mutations with many subtypes, classified by which gene is affected.
+It is not a single condition, but a cluster of heterogeneous mutations with many subtypes.
 As expected the number and classification is in flux.
 Most frequently it is autosomal dominant in inheritance (although this is variable).